masnagam/brainfuck-jack/README.md

 At this point, there is no convenient way to load a source code into a Jack program.
-Of course, Hack has a keyboard chip but it take a long time to input a Brainf*ck source code manually without any mistake.
+Of course, Hack has a keyboard chip but it take a long time to input a Brainfuck source code manually without any mistake.
 Above all, no one want to do that.
 That's the reason why we don't implement it at all.

 No useful debug features like breakpoints have not been supported at this point.